CamiWilliams/LevelUpRiddles-Workshop/Step 3 - Add APL/README.md

 ```
 23. Click **Save** at the top of the window **.**

+### Task 3.2: Add displays for the game play contingent on the skill datasource

+### Task 3.3: Integrate transformers into your displays for a voice-first visual experience

 ### Task 3.5: Test that the ISP works in your skill

 We will now test our skill again to assure that the ISP flow works and that our hints are accessible ONLY after a purchase flow is successful.
 As always, you can test your skill in the Developer Portal or in Lambda using the JSON Input from the testing console.